wtoivo/RM2-F2F-quali-book/docs/01-labs.md

 2. What have the authors done that makes the analysis better?

 <div class="info">
-<p><strong>Extract 1 - from a study about the impact of the COVID
+<p><strong>Extract 1 - from a study about the impact of the COVID pandemic</strong></p>
-pandemic</strong></p>
-<p>Sarah spoke of using her leisure time to plan and fantasise about her
+<p>Sarah spoke of using her leisure time to plan and fantasise about her wedding:</p>
-wedding:</p>
-<p><em>“it’s enough of a fantasy… it’s meant to be stressful, but it’s
-really just been fun.
+<p><em>“it’s enough of a fantasy… it’s meant to be stressful, but it’s really just been fun.
 It’s like such a nice break from this humdrum life we’re living in right now” (Sarah: lines 459-461).</em></p>
-<p>Organising a significant life event seems to be viewed as granting
-Sarah an escape from her current monotony.
+<p>Organising a significant life event seems to be viewed as granting Sarah an escape from her current monotony.
 While she refers to it as a “fantasy”, potentially given uncertainty of the pandemic’s progression, she appears to perceive this as constructive and realistic for her future self.
 Alternately, Mandy’s leisure activity involved impossible daydreams:</p>
-<p><em>“I started daydreaming more ridiculous stuff...
-I know it’s never
-going to come true ‘cause it’s not real, but it still entertains me” (Mandy: lines 443-444)</em></p>
+<p><em>“I started daydreaming more ridiculous stuff… I know it’s never going to come true ‘cause it’s not real, but it still entertains me” (Mandy: lines 443-444)</em></p>
-<p>While Mandy seems to be under no illusion that her daydreams are
-feasible, daydreaming impossible scenarios appears to provide more of a release than realistic situations that are subject to ever changing government regulations (e.g. travel bans) that may fall through.</p>
+<p>While Mandy seems to be under no illusion that her daydreams are feasible, daydreaming impossible scenarios appears to provide more of a release than realistic situations that are subject to ever changing government regulations (e.g. travel bans) that may fall through.</p>
 </div>

 <div class="info">
-<p><strong>Extract 2 - from a study about social media use during the
+<p><strong>Extract 2 - from a study about social media use during the pandemic</strong></p>
-pandemic</strong></p>
-<p>Some participants said it was difficult to fall asleep at night,
-including those who knew they should fall asleep but could not (<em>"if I can't stay up and can't sleep "- Sarah</em>), or participants subjectively thought that they did not need sleep or did not want to fall asleep (<em>"I am not really able to sleep at night, or like, sleep isn't really needed."</em> -Andrew)</p>
+<p>Some participants said it was difficult to fall asleep at night, including those who knew they should fall asleep but could not (<em>“if I can’t stay up and can’t sleep”- Sarah</em>), or participants subjectively thought that they did not need sleep or did not want to fall asleep (<em>“I am not really able to sleep at night, or like, sleep isn’t really needed.”</em> -Andrew)</p>
-<p>Participants said that they used social media but that it was only
-positive at certain points:</p>
+<p>Participants said that they used social media but that it was only positive at certain points:</p>
-<p><em>I feel like TikTok was fun in the first lockdown during the
-summer,'cause of all this summer content I guess, but after that it really went downhill.
-I don't know like, OK personally I deleted all my apps about three weeks ago</em> (John)</p>
+<p><em>I feel like TikTok was fun in the first lockdown during the summer,’cause of all this summer content I guess, but after that it really went downhill.
+I don’t know like, OK personally I deleted all my apps about three weeks ago</em> (John)</p>
-<p>John tells us here that he deleted all his apps, because they all
+<p>John tells us here that he deleted all his apps, because they all went ‘downhill’.
-went ‘downhill’.
 Tik Tok was helpful during the first lockdown, but not after it.</p>
 </div>